vonerikbarren/D3-Dashboard-Voxlmart/README.md

 ### Section 2 - Key Features
 - The user can choose if they want to see Revenue, Call Time, Or Units Sold.
 - The user can then use the timeline feature to select what period they want to see the data.
-- The user can also visualize the company's size, Units sold per call, avg call revenue, and Average call duration.
+- The user can also visualize the company's size, units sold per call, average call revenue, and average call duration.
 - The user will have a conglomeration of data to do reports, explain trends, and create financial models for predictions.